Fryie/ipfs-ruby/README.md

 ## Installation

-(The following doesn't work yet, the gem is not yet released on Rubygems.)
+(The following doesn't work yet, the gem is not yet released on Rubygems.
+In the meantime, run ```rake install``` from the project root.)

 Add this line to your application's Gemfile: